FAQ: Internship Funding

 How many students are awarded internship funding each year?

 Because award funds available are based on the performance of the internship funds’ endowment, the number of stipends may vary from year to year.
-Last year, Sewanee awarded nearly $400,000 to over 200 students to do otherwise-unpaid internships all over world.
+Last year, Sewanee awarded nearly $400,000 to around 200 students to do otherwise-unpaid internships all over world.

 Do I have to be a certain major to obtain internship funding?